alinagrishchuk/podcast_app/readme.md

 ## Result
 https://podcast-application.herokuapp.com/

 ## User Stories

 - As a user, I want to be able to explore / discover new podcasts so that I can find new stuff to listen to
 - As a user, I want to be able to sign up & create a podcast, so that my audience can listen to my podcast episodes.
 - As a user, I want to be able to listen to podcast mp3
+- As a user, I want to be able to find episode or podcast
 - As an authorized user, I want to be able sign in & out so that I can access my account
 - As an  authorized user, I want to be able to add podcast episodes so that my audience can listen it
 - As an  authorized user, I want to be able to edit or delete podcast episodes so that I can manage my podcast